Moloney (surname)

-Moloney is a surname of Irish origin (Irish translation is Ó (male) Ni (female) Mhaoldomhnaigh).

-Origins
+Moloney is a surname of Irish origin.
+Its Irish translation is Ó Maoldomhnaigh (for males) of Ni Mhaoldomhnaigh (female).
+This Irish surname is of true Gaelic stock and is seldom found with the original prefix 'O'.
+According to historian C. Thomas Cairney, the O'Molonys were one of the chiefly families of the Dal gCais or Dalcassians who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.
+They were a powerful Dalcassian sept who were Chiefs of Kiltanon near Tulla in County Clare, spreading to the adjoining counties of Limerick and Tipperary, where today they are to be found in their greatest numbers.

+Derivation theories

+Maol

 The family history of the ancient name Moloney was found in a book written in the 6th century by Saint Colum Cille; the psalter known as the Cathach or "Book of Battles".
-The Name in its original form is Ó Maoldomhnaigh, translating into English as "descendant of Sunday's servant".
-Maol means "bald", and refers to the distinctive tonsure common in the early Irish Church, while domhnach means "Sunday", and was used by extension to refer to the place of worship on that day.
+The name in its original form is Ó Maoldomhnaigh, translating into English as "descendant of Sunday's servant".

+Some sources suggest that "maol" in this context means "bald", and refers to the distinctive tonsure common in the early Irish church, while domhnach means "Sunday", and was used by extension to refer to the place of worship on that day.
-This Irish surname is of true Gaelic stock and is seldom found with the original prefix 'O'.
-They were a powerful Dalcassian sept who were Chiefs of Kiltanon near Tulla in County Clare, spreading to the adjoining Counties of Limerick and Tipperary, where today they are to be found in their greatest numbers.

-Relation to Saint Molua
+Molua

-Local historians point to an origin that the family are direct descendants of Saint Molua as rumours of him fathering children was often talked of in the region.
+Other sources and local historians point to an origin that the family are descendants of Saint Molua as rumours of him fathering children was often talked of in the region.
 Killaloe was most likely named after him (Cill-a-loe or 'church of Lua').
 He was from a sept associated with the Ui Fidgenti from the Limerick area, themselves descendants of the Corca Oíche, an ancient tribe, possibly of Pictish origin, existing since pre-Christian times in Ireland.
 As such, some sources claim that they descended from the semi-legendary hero Dubthach Dóeltenga, or more commonly that they are descended from Oíche or Óchae, the daughter of Cronn Badhraoi of the Dál nAraidi, and her son Fergus Foga last king of the Ulaid to rule at Emain Macha.